-Nancy Novotny, from Portland, OR, and Andy Ditzler, from Atlanta, GA, will serve as 2017 interns, cataloging the museum’s extensive collection, organizing and preserving our most fragile and significant archival papers, and developing a plan to collect and preserve the digital photographs and audio and video recordings singers are creating to document singings today.
-We are extraordinarily lucky to have such talented and experienced interns helping advance the museum’s programs.
-Nancy has a MLS in library science focusing on cataloging and music librarianship as well as experience with archiving and digital multimedia.
-She will be the museum’s resident intern, focusing on cataloging and archiving our collection.
-Andy worked as a librarian for seven years, is an active curator, and holds a PhD in experimental film, which involved working with and archiving digital media.
-Andy will take on a non-resident internship to help the museum collect and preserve digital photographs, audio, and video.
+Nancy Novotny, from Portland, OR, and Andy Ditzler, from Atlanta, GA, served as 2017 interns, cataloging the museum’s extensive collection, organizing and preserving our most fragile and significant archival papers, and developing a plan to collect and preserve the digital photographs and audio and video recordings singers are creating to document singings today.

 The Sacred Harp Museum Internship Program is possible thanks to the generous donations of members of the Sacred Harp community.
 We offer each year’s intern a modest stipend to cover travel and provide money toward daily expenses during the month-long residency at the Museum.
 If you’re interested in helping us to make this program possible we invite you to contribute.
 Donations to the Sacred Harp Publishing Company (a 501(c)(3) non-profit) are tax deductible.
 All funds raised will go toward the yearly intern’s stipend or other expenses relating to the internship program or toward preserving the Museum’s collection.
 You can contribute online through the donation button below, or by mailing a check made out to “Sacred Harp Publishing Company” to: